Avian influenza (AI): Questions and answers

 Highly pathogenic avian influenza (HPAI) viruses can develop from certain LPAI viruses, usually while they are circulating in poultry flocks.
 HPAI viruses can kill up to 90-100% of the flock, and cause epidemics that may spread rapidly, devastate the poultry industry, and result in severe trade restrictions.

 Yes.
 There have been a number of outbreaks of avian influenza in domestic poultry since 1976 in Victoria, Queensland and NSW.
+The most recent outbreak in NSW was in Young in 2013.
 All outbreaks were contained and successfully eradicated.

 The level of biosecurity has been upgraded on commercial poultry farms in NSW to minimise the risk of exposure to risk factors like wild birds, contaminated water supplies, other animals and visitors.
 The poultry industry in NSW has been closely cooperating with NSW DPI to develop early reporting systems for unusual mortalities.
 NSW has extensive animal disease surveillance programs that ensure early detection of diseases.
 A network of private veterinarians, district veterinarians and diagnostic laboratories across NSW enable early diagnosis and effective response if an outbreak occurs.

 No. The control of avian influenza in wild birds is not feasible.
-It is important to prevent outbreaks in commercial poultry farms because these birds could multiply the virus dramatically and the virus could spread further.
-It is essential to minimise possible contacts between domestic and wild birds.
+Low pathogenicity avian influenza naturally cycles through wild bird populations with little impact.
+It is important to prevent outbreaks in commercial poultry farms because this is where the virus can mutate to become the high pathogenicity form of the virus.
+It is essential to minimise possible contacts between domestic and wild birds to prevent viral introduction.

 Further information on food safety is available at the NSW Food Authority.